apietrelli/myVCF/docs/feature.rst

    :alt: search samd11
    :align: center

-You can filter the mutations by using the buttons |filter_buttons|
+You can filter the mutations by using the *Filter buttons* |filter_buttons|

 .. |filter_buttons| image:: img/myVCF_results_filter_buttons.png

 - **PASS Filter** - Only PASS mutations will be showed.
 This filter acts on :code:`FILTER` field in VCF file
 - **MAF Threshold** - Only mutations with Allele Frequency (AF) lower than MAF selected will be selected.
 This filter acts on :code:`AF` field in VCF file.
 - **Reset Filters** - Reset all filters.
 All mutation will be displayed

-You can also modify the display element by
+You can also modify the visualization aspect by using the *Display buttons* |display_buttons|

+.. |display_buttons| image:: img/myVCF_results_display_buttons.png

+- **Samples GT** - All the sample genotypes (stored from VCF file) will be available and showed in the table
+- **Column visibility** - Toggle On/Off the columns by selecting them from a dropdown menu
+- **Restore visibility** - Restore the default column visualization
+- **Export** - Save the table in different format including :code:`XLS`, :code:`PDF` and :code:`CSV`

+  .. hint:: The table export will recapitulate the browser visualization.
+If the Sample genotype columns are showed in the table, there will be exported in the file.

 Variant view
 ^^^^^^^^^^^^